TravelXML/Free-Hotel-Booking-Engine/README.md

 Openhotelier Partner API let you build your application with fastest hotel search, availability and booking functionalities.
 You can create your booking engine right away.
 INSTALL this script in 3 minute and have your BOOKING ENGINE Who can use this?
-Hotels, Travel Agents, Tour Operators, Corporate Travels What all functionality it has?
+Hotels, Travel Agents, Tour Operators, Corporate Travels.
+What all functionality it has?
 We came up with minimal functionality, on next version you can expect more.
 It’s having all the  below functionalities.
 1 - Search Availability